 The Associate members are:

 Member with an advisory vote:

 Christine CAPANDEGUY (Municipal Sailing School)

 Each of the boats is also sponsored by a family of the Archipelago who follows his favorite, welcomes him whatever the time of his arrival and takes care of the crew during his stay.
-They are part of the soul of Route Halifax Saint-Pierre and give it its unique charm.
-Route Halifax Saint-Pierre would not exist without them, a big Thank you!
+They are part of the soul of ROUTE Halifax Saint-Pierre and give it its unique charm.
+The ROUTE would not exist without them, a big Thank you!